 Nabi Board and Management as of the Implementation Date.
-Nabi has agreed that, as of the implementation date, Nabi's board of directors will be reconstituted so that it consists of the individuals set forth under "The Transaction-Board of Directors and Management of the Combined Company Following the Transaction; Headquarters" beginning on page 72 of this proxy statement, subject to the relevant individuals agreeing to become directors on Nabi's board of directors and meeting the regulatory requirements for a director set forth in any applicable laws and the rules of NASDAQ.
-In addition, as of the implementation date, Nabi's senior management will consist of Peter Cook (Biota's current chief executive officer) as the chief executive officer and Damian Lismore (Biota's current chief financial officer) as the chief financial officer.
-Following the implementation date, Biota's current chief executive officer, Peter Cook, and Biota's current chief financial officer, Damian Lismore, will fill those roles within the combined company for an appropriate transition period until U.S. based executives are appointed and assume responsibility.
+Nabi has agreed that, as of the implementation date, Nabi's board of directors will be reconstituted so that it consists of the individuals set forth under "The Transaction-Board of Directors and Management of the Combined Company Following the Transaction; Headquarters" beginning on page 76 of this proxy statement, subject to the relevant individuals agreeing to become directors on Nabi's board of directors and meeting the regulatory requirements for a director set forth in any applicable laws and the rules of NASDAQ.
+In addition, as of the implementation date, Nabi's senior management will consist of Peter Cook (Biota's current chief executive officer) as the chief executive officer and Damian Lismore (Biota's current chief financial officer) as the chief financial officer, Peter Cook, and Biota's current chief financial officer, Damian Lismore, will fill those roles within the combined company for an appropriate transition period until U.S. based executives are appointed and assume responsibility.
 It is anticipated that senior management positions in the combined company will be filled principally from current members of the Biota management teams.